fathom-playground/playground/README.md

 It also defines _artifacts_, concrete things your adventure will produce, and ties those artifacts to funding, creating a guideline for what you need to accomplish.

+You can see the guidelines and current adventures [here](/adventures)

 ### 2. The community engages ###
 Once you create a proposal, it's public.
 Others can comment on it, copy it, or